dougietamson/output-transformer/README.md

 # output-transformer
-Simple guitar audio output transformer design application to aid with rolling your own output transformers.
+Simple audio output transformer design application to aid with rolling your own output transformers.
 Make sure all fields are filled out on the left panel before hitting the calculate button.
-Three OT templates have been added, a 5e3, push pull 6L6GC and a push pull EF80.
+Three OT templates have been added, a Fender Deluxe '5e3' from the 50's, a generic push pull 6L6GC and a low watt push pull EF80.